rism-digital/muscatplus_server/docs/api/search-api.md

 ## Incipit Search

 The incipit notation search has a number of additional query parameters that control the behaviour of the notation search.
-These query parameters may also be combined with some of the general search query parameters; for example, it is possible to search using a `q` (keyword query) and an `n` (notation query) at the same time.
+These query parameters may also be combined with some general search query parameters; for example, it is possible to search using a `q` (keyword query) and an `n` (notation query) at the same time.

 ### Notation